 But once you get closer to Ladakh, then Ladakh being a rain shadow region is very less affected by monsoon rains.
 Things are changing all over the world, but it is a safe assumption.

 As said above, intermittent landslides or roadblocks are pretty common in the month of monsoons but these landslides are cleared in a day or two unless there is a very major one or a big cloudburst/flash flood.

 Rains do reach Ladakh nowadays but in general, it is overcast days or in the form of light rain.
 You should definitely read my 10 Tips for a Trip to Ladakh in Monsoons.

 Q11.
 How can I plan a trip to Ladakh in Winters?

-The roads within Ladakh over Khardung La and Chang La remains open all around the year barring few days of heavy snowfall.
-So, you can make a trip to both Nubra Valley and Pangong Tso over them respectively.
+The roads within Ladakh over Khardung La and Chang La remain open all around the year barring few days of heavy snowfall.
+So, you can make a trip to both Nubra Valley and Pangong Tso over them, respectively.

 There are no high passes that come on the way to Tso Moriri via Mahe bridge route.
-Hence, the road from Leh to Tso Moriri remains mostly open all around the year from Mahe bridge route.
-Similarly, the road connectivity between Leh and Hanle is also kept maintained in the winter months.
+Hence, the road from Leh to Tso Moriri remains mostly open all around the year from the Mahe bridge route.
+Similarly, the road connectivity between Leh and Hanle exists in the winter months.